Lovick Friend: Sporting career

 Friend played cricket for the Royal Military Academy, Woolwich and then regularly for the Royal Engineers Cricket Club after he was commissioned in 1873.
 He was one of the club's most prolific batsmen in its history and served as its secretary for many years.
 He was described in his Wisden obituary as a "good wicket-keeper", and scored 10 centuries for the RE, his first in 1877 and five during the 1885 season alone.
-In 1885 he made 198 runs against a Band of Brothers side which included Lord Harris, a key administrator and the captain of Kent County Cricket Club at the time.
+In 1885 he made 198 runs against Band of Brothers, who included Lord Harris, a key administrator and the captain of Kent County Cricket Club at the time.
 Friend made his first-class cricket debut for Kent during the following season, playing against Sussex at Hove.

 In total Friend played six first-class matches, scoring 189 runs at an average of 17.18 runs per innings.
 He played twice more for Kent in 1887 as well as appearing for I Zingari against the Gentlemen of England the same year.
-In 1888 he played for the Gentlemen of England against Oxford University, making his highest first-class score of 72 runs, and his final first-class appearance was for MCC against Kent at Lord's in 1891.
-He played Army and club cricket for a wide variety of sides, making his highest score of 208 for United Services Portsmouth in 1897, the last year he played for the RE.
+In 1888 he played for the Gentlemen of England against Oxford University, making his highest first-class score of 72 runs, and his final first-class appearance was for Marylebone Cricket Club (MCC) against Kent at Lord's in 1891.
+He played Army and club cricket, making his highest score of 208 for United Services Portsmouth in 1897, the last year he played for the RE.
 Whilst serving in the Far East he played for Hong Kong Cricket Club in 1880.
-He played for South Northumberland and Northumberland between 1887 and 1891 whilst stationed at Newcastle-upon-Tyne and for sides such as Free Foresters and United Services.
+He played for South Northumberland and Northumberland between 1887 and 1891 whilst stationed at Newcastle-upon-Tyne and such as Free Foresters and United Services.

 Friend played association football for Royal Engineers.
 Described as "always cool and a sure kick", he played in goal for the team in the 1878 FA Cup Final.